-The Forest School and FUNdamental Fridays programmes run concurrently, with all children working within each activity for several weeks at a time.
+The Forest School and Active Fridays programmes run concurrently, with all children working within each activity for several weeks at a time.
 When not exploring the forest, our children are cooking, gardening or engaging in drama activities.
 All activities are planned and run by our team of staff, who work tirelessly to inspire and motivate the children.
 The children thoroughly enjoy these experiences and gain a great deal from working together, helping each other and learning new skills.
 Each activity is also closely tied in to our National Curriculum objectives to support and extend the in-class learning taking place across the curriculum.

 Special Events and Activities

 It is said that school days are the best days of our lives.
 We certainly believe that our children will look back on their time with us with great fondness.